ten-protocol/go-ten/design/bridge_design.md

 ### <a name="MessageBusSecurity"></a> Security

 The security of the `MessageBus` is maintained by the `ManagementContract` and the enclave.
-When the `MessageBus` is secure, then all the downstream apps are secure too.
-The maximum achievable security depends on the type of finality the Obscuro L2 has.
-If it is a probabilistic finality, then we can be fully secure as L1 reorgs will reorganize us too.
-However if we have fast finality then block reorgs can lead to instances of the enclave having delivered a message that got thrown away, even when accounting for confirmations.
+When the `MessageBus` is secure, then all the downstream apps are secure too. **The maximum achievable security depends on the type of finality the Obscuro L2 has.**

+ * For probabilistic finality - We can be fully secure as L1 block reorgs will reorganize us too.
+ * Fast & hard finality - Block reorgs can lead to instances of the enclave having delivered a message that got thrown away, even when accounting for confirmations.

 > **_NOTE:_** The following section is only for fast finality that does not support block reorgs